- Storing runoff and releasing it slowly (attenuation)

 PERMEABLE PAVING SYSTEM

 Large hardstanding areas like car parks generate significant quantities of run-off water during precipitation events.
-Residential developments, shopping centres, retail parks, hospitals and business parks are good examples of locations that frequently use blockwork to create paved areas for parking, footpaths and roads.
-Regular impermeable paving systems with blocks or asphalt have two maim issues.
+Residential developments, shopping centers, retail parks, hospitals, and business parks are good examples of locations that frequently use blockwork to create paved areas for parking, footpaths, and roads.
+Regular impermeable paving systems with blocks or asphalt have two main issues.
 Firstly, if properly constructed, water runs off these areas rapidly and directly into the stormwater drainage system which – as indicated above – can lead to flooding elsewhere.
-If poorly constructed or ageing these impermeable surface systems may be uneven which will mean that water may not reach a drainage grid and therefore puddling and potential associated surface damage results.
+If poorly constructed or aging these impermeable surface systems may be uneven which will mean that water may not reach a drainage grid and therefore puddling and potential associated surface damage results.
 A permeable paving system should instantly drain surface water without the need for it to be directed towards a drainage inlet.
 Formpave Aquaflow permeable paving system provides a tried and tested solution for the management of surface water and drainage.
 TCS is the sole distributor of all the geosynthetic Formpave components that are used within the Aquaflow system.
 Formpave has two options available, infiltration (soakaway) and attenuation (tank), which operate similarly to the descriptions above

 The Infiltration system is used when the ground is permeable (not clay) and not contaminated.
-Water percolates through the Formpave Aquaflow blocks, and is filtered through the Inbitex geotextile which provides some cleaning action.
+Water percolates through the Formpave Aquaflow blocks and is filtered through the Inbitex geotextile which provides some cleaning action.
 The water is then allowed to flow through the underlying drainage stone to dissipate into the soil.

 The attenuation system works much like a regular attenuation system.
-The blocks allow the water to percolate through to an underground section of the ground which is tanked using an the impermeable SC Membrane which restricts water from entering the groundwater table.
-The water filtrates through the inbitex and granular infill and builds up underground on top of the SC Membrane.
-As the contained water level rise the water enters the SC Findrain which is positioned in key places within the tank and directs the water to the nearest underground pipe and stormwater drainage system.
+The blocks allow the water to percolate through to an underground section of the ground which is tanked using an impermeable SC Membrane which restricts water from entering the groundwater table.
+The water filtrates through the Inbitex and granular infill and builds up underground on top of the SC Membrane.
+As the contained water level rises the water enters the SC Findrain which is positioned in key places within the tank and directs the water to the nearest underground pipe and stormwater drainage system.

 Balancing ponds are a cost-effective solution for managing stormwater run-off providing development space isn’t an issue.
 As the name suggests, a balancing pond is an open water area which fills during rainfall events and then the water is gradually allowed flow out to the main drainage system thereby reducing the impact of any storm and avoiding flooding.
 The most obvious geosynthetic application for balancing ponds is the use of geomembranes and geosynthetic clay liners (GCLs) for sealing the base of the pond together with the associated protection geotextile fleeces.
 TCS offer a range of HDPE, LLDPE, PP and GCL membranes and needle punched non-woven geotextile protection fleeces.
 Unlike attenuation and soakaways, balancing pond are visible at ground level and generally converted to areas of green open space, particularly around residential developments.
 With this in mind the appearance of these features is important and good vegetation growth will make them appear more natural.
 Erosion control products like coir matting is utilised on the sides and slopes of balancing ponds to offer an anchor for plants to grow and flourish.